Hacienda San Lorenzo and Cenote Oxman

 Price: 150 pesos (about $8 USD)

 The Yucatan has hundreds of cenotes, and it’s fun to explore them because they vary so widely.
 This is one that’s particularly lovely, and it’s easy to access, too.
-Have you checked out any cents in the Yucatan?
-I’d love to hear about your experiences in the Reply section below.
+Have you checked out any cenotes in the Yucatan?
+Do you have any questions about this one?
+I’d love to hear from you in the Reply section below.
 Thanks! 🙂

 PHOTO CREDITS: Deanna Keahey